Comparative mythology

-Comparative mythology is the comparison of myths from different cultures in an attempt to identify shared themes and characteristics.
-Comparative mythology has served a variety of academic purposes.
-For example, scholars have used the relationships between different myths to trace the development of religions and cultures, to propose common origins for myths from different cultures, and to support various psychoanalytical theories.
+Comparative mythology studies myths from multiple cultures to identify recurring structures, symbols, and functions.
+Scholars use cross-cultural parallels to trace the development of religions and societies, to reconstruct ancestral narratives, and to evaluate psychological interpretations of myth.
+Comparative catalogs map recurring motifs such as world-egg cosmogonies, flood cataclysms, dying-and-reborn deities, and creative sacrifice narratives across disparate regional traditions.

-The comparative study of mythologies reveals the trans-national motifs that unify spiritual understanding globally.
-The significance of this study generates a "broad, sympathetic understanding of these "stories" in human history".
-The similarities of myth which remind humanity of the universality in the human experience.
+The field expanded during eighteenth and nineteenth century comparativism, though twentieth century researchers increasingly favored particularist critiques of sweeping generalizations, while contemporary work blends linguistic, historical, and structural approaches, including E. J. Michael Witzel's efforts to model successive layers of global mythic traditions.

+Comparative cataloging shows that motifs span creation narratives, flood cataclysms, hero quests, dying-and-rising gods, trickster bargains, shapeshifting culture heroes, initiatory underworld descents, and cosmic animal hunts that encode social law, subsistence practices, and astronomical observation across continents, allowing researchers to trace how ritual economies and storytelling networks moved together.

 Background

 Anthropologist C. Scott Littleton defined comparative mythology as "the systematic comparison of myths and mythic themes drawn from a wide variety of cultures".
 By comparing different cultures' mythologies, scholars try to identify underlying similarities and/or to reconstruct a "protomythology" from which those mythologies developed.
 To an extent, all theories about mythology follow a comparative approach—as scholar of religion Robert Segal notes, "by definition, all theorists seek similarities among myths".
 However, scholars of mythology can be roughly divided into particularists, who emphasize the differences between myths, and comparativists, who emphasize the similarities.
 Particularists tend to "maintain that the similarities deciphered by comparativists are vague and superficial", while comparativists tend to "contend that the differences etched by particularists are trivial and incidental".

 Comparative approaches to mythology held great popularity among eighteenth- and nineteenth-century scholars.
 Many of these scholars believed that all myths showed signs of having evolved from a thought which interpreted nearly all myths as poetic descriptions of the sun's behavior.
 According to this theory, these poetic descriptions had become distorted over time into seemingly diverse stories about gods and heroes.
 However, modern-day scholars lean more toward particularism, feeling suspicious of broad statements about myths.
 A recent exception is the historical approach followed in E.J.
 Michael Witzel's reconstruction of many subsequent layers of older myths.